Stormower/xsSpotter_PHP/README.md

-#Project discontinued... will be rewritten in C#
+#Project discontinued... will be rewritten in .net